Zylann/godot_voxel/README.md

 Features
 ---------------------------

-- Realtime editable, 3D based terrain (Unlike a heightmap based terrain, this allows for overhangs, tunnels, and user creation/destruction)
+- Realtime 3D terrain editable in-game (Unlike a heightmap based terrain, this allows for overhangs, tunnels, and user creation/destruction)
-- Physics based collision and raycast support
+- Godot physics integration + alternate fast Minecraft-like collisions
-- Infinite terrains made by paging sections in and out
+- Infinite terrains made by paging chunks in and out
 - Voxel data is streamed from a variety of sources, which includes the ability to write your own generators
 - Minecraft-style blocky voxel terrain, with multiple materials and baked ambient occlusion
-- Smooth terrain using Transvoxel
+- Smooth terrain with level of detail using Transvoxel
-- Levels of detail for smooth terrain
 - Voxel storage using 8-bit or 16-bit channels for any general purpose
+- Instancing system to spawn foliage, rocks and other decoration on surfaces

+Check the [changelog](https://voxel-tools.readthedocs.io/en/latest/changelog/) for more recent details.

 Documentation